TIMELINE-News Corp and the phone-hacking scandal

 LOS ANGELES, June 11 (Variety.com) - Different weekend, similar story: "Wonder Woman" is box office royalty.

-Feb 29 Here is a look at the major events on News Corp in the past six months:
+April 3 Here is a look at major events in a phone-hacking scandal at News Corporation's News of the World newspaper.

-July 4, 2011 - A lawyer for the family of murdered British schoolgirl Milly Dowler says police told him her voicemail messages had been hacked, possibly by a News of the World investigator.
+July 4, 2011 - In a major new allegation, a lawyer for the family of murdered British schoolgirl Milly Dowler says police have told him her voicemail messages had been hacked in 2002, possibly by a News of the World investigator.
+The disclosure comes days after British government gives its backing for News Corp to buy out British pay-TV group BSkyB.

-July 7 - The subsequent scandal and widespread outrage moves Rupert Murdoch to announce News Corp will close the News of the World, then Britain's best-selling Sunday newspaper.
-The July 10 edition is to be the last.
+July 11 - Murdoch withdraws News Corp's offer to spin off BSkyB's Sky News channel, made to help win approval for News Corp's bid for 61 percent of BSkyB it does not own.

-July 8 - Andy Coulson, a former News of the World editor, who also served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
-The News of the World's former royal editor, Clive Goodman, is arrested again.
+July 13 - News Corp withdraws its bid for BSkyB.
+This pre-empts a planned vote in parliament.

 July 15 - Rebekah Brooks, a former News of the World editor, resigns as chief executive of News International.